pslucas0212/AWS-Cloud-Practioner-Class-Module-06/README.md

 To know if you are compliant in AWS, please remember that we follow a shared responsibility.
 The underlying platform is secure and AWS can provide documentation on what types of compliance requirements they meet, through services like AWS Artifact and whitepapers.
 But, beyond that, what you build on AWS is up to you.
 You control the architecture of your applications and the solutions you build, and they need to be built with compliance, security, and the shared responsibility model in mind.

+### Denial of Service Attacks

+DDOS - Distributed Denial of Service atttack.
+DDOS objective is to shut down your system by overwhelming the system with requests.

+Example attacks
+- UDP Flood.
+Requests info from the weather services and sends the results to your network.
+- HTTP level attacks.
+Send complicated product catalog request from an army zombie machines
+- SLOWLORIS attack. - The attacker pretends to have a terribly slow connection so it takes a long time for the request to finish.
+- Many other strategies

+UDP Flood prevention - Security Groups - Not on the list, you don't get access to the system.
+This is prevented at the network level and the EC2 instance level

+SLOWLORIS attacs - ELB - ELB waits for the entire message to complete before it is sent to the EC2 instance.
+ELB runs at the regional level and automatically scales.

+AWS Shield with AWS WAF uses a web firewall and reconizes threats with AI/ML to identify attackers.

+AWS Shield Standard protects all customers at no cost from common, fequently occuring DDOS attacks AWS Shield Advanced is a pais service that provides detailed diagnositcs to protect agains DDOS attacks.
+It integrates Amazon CloudFront, Amazon Route 53 and ELB.
+It can also integrate wth AWS Shield with WAF so you can create customer rules to mitigate DDOS attacks.

+#### Transcript
+D-D-o-S, DDoS, the distributed denial-of-service.
+It's an attack on your enterprise's infrastructure, and you've heard of it.
+Your security team might have written a plan for it, and you know that many businesses have been devastated by it.
+But what exactly is it, and more importantly, how can you defend against it?

+Now to be clear, this is a 14-hour discussion to really understand it all, but you need to at least know the fundamentals of how the attacks are carried out, and how AWS can automatically defend your infrastructure from these crippling assaults.
+Now we don't have a lot of time to cover all this, and the clock starts now.
+The objective of a DDoS attack is to shut down your application's ability to function by overwhelming the system to the point it can no longer operate.

+In normal operations, your application takes requests from customers and returns results.
+In a DDoS attack, the bad actor tries to overwhelm the capacity of your application, basically to deny anyone your services.
+But a single machine attacking your application has no hope of providing enough of an attack by itself, so the distributed part is that the attack leverages other machines around the internet to unknowingly attack your infrastructure.
+The bad actor creates an army of zombie bots, brainlessly assaulting your enterprise.
+The key to a good attack, and I call it that when I should call it powerful.
+I mean, it's definitely chaotic evil, but the key is to have the assault commander do the smallest amount of work needed, and have the targeted victim receive an unbearable load of resulting work they must process through.

+So let me cherry-pick a few specific attack examples that work really well.
+The UDP flood.
+It is based on the helpful parts of the internet, like the National Weather Service.
+Now anyone can send a small request to the Weather Service, and ask, "Give me weather," and in return, the Weather Service's fleet of machines will send back a massive amount of weather telemetry, forecasts, updates, lots of stuff.
+So the attack here is simple.
+The bad actor sends a simple request, give me weather.
+But it gives a fake return address on the request, your return address.
+So now the Weather Service very happily floods your server with megabytes of rain forecasts, and your system could be brought to a standstill, just sorting through the information it never wanted in the first place.
+Now that is one example of half a dozen low-level, brute force attacks, all designed to exhaust your network.

+Some attacks are much more sophisticated, like the HTTP level attacks, which look like normal customers asking for normal things like complicated product searches over and over and over, all coming from an army of zombified bot machines.
+They ask for so much attention that regular customers can't get in.

+They even try horrible tricks like the Slowloris attack.
+Mm-hmm.
+Imagine standing in line at the coffee shop, when someone in front of you takes seven minutes to order their whatever it is they're ordering, and you don't get to order until they finish and get out of your way.
+Well, Slowloris attack is the exact same thing.
+Instead of a normal connection, I would like to place an order, the attacker pretends to have a terribly slow connection.
+You get the picture.
+Meanwhile, your production servers are standing there waiting for the customer to finish their request so they can dash off and return the result.
+But until they get the entire packet, they can't move on to the next thread, the next customer.
+A few Slowloris attackers can exhaust the capacity of your entire front end with almost no effort at all.
+I could go on monologuing for hours just talking about the elegantly evil architecture of these attacks, but we are on the clock here, and it is time to stop these attacks cold.
+And here's the cool solution: You already know the solution.

+Everything we've been talking about over this entire course is not only good architecture, but it also helps solve almost all DDoS attack vectors with zero additional effort or cost.
+First attack, the low level network attacks like the UDP floods.
+Solution, security groups.
+The security groups only allow in proper request traffic.
+Things like weather reports use an entirely different protocol than the ones your customers use.
+Not on the list, you don't get to talk to the server.
+And what's more, security groups operate at the AWS network level, not at the EC2 instance level, like an operating system firewall might.

+So massive attacks like UDP floods or reflection attacks just get shrugged off by the scale of the entire AWS Regions capacity, not your individual EC2's capacity.
+This is a case where our size is a huge advantage in your protection.
+I won't say it's impossible to overwhelm AWS, but the scale it would take, it would be too expensive for these bad actors.
+Slowloris attacks?
+Look at our elastic load balancer.
+Because the ELB handles the http traffic request first, so it waits until the entire message, no matter how fast or slow, is complete before sending it over to the front end web server.
+I mean, sure, you can try to overwhelm it, but remember how the ELB is scalable and how it runs at the region level?

+To overwhelm ELB, you would once again have to overwhelm the entire AWS region.
+It's not theoretically impossible, but too massively expensive for anyone to pull off.
+For the sharpest, most sophisticated attacks, AWS also offers specialized defense tools called AWS Shield with AWS WAF.
+AWS WAF uses a web application firewall to filter incoming traffic for the signatures of bad actors.
+It has extensive machine learning capabilities, and can recognize new threats as they evolve and proactively help defend your system against an ever-growing list of destructive vectors.

+All right, that's it, the clock is almost up.
+The takeaway is a well-architected system is already defended against most attacks.
+And by using AWS Shield Advanced, you can turn AWS into your partner against DDoS attacks.
+Oh, oh.